mar10/pyftpsync/docs/sphinx/user_guide.rst

 ==========

 .. note::
-    This page describes release 1.x.
+    This page describes release 2.x.

+    Run ``pyftpsync --help`` to get help on your current version.

 Command line syntax